Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What is GST?

-GST, is a indirect tax, levied on the supply of goods and services in India.
-GST was first introduced in 2017 as a single taxation system that replaced the different types of indirect taxes present in the country.
+GST is an indirect tax levied on the supply of goods and services in India.
+GST was first introduced in 2017 as a single taxation system that subsumed different types of indirect taxes present in the country.
 Indirect taxes that were abolished include octroi, entry tax, VAT, and Central Excise Duty.

 GST can be called a comprehensive tax levied on the consumption, sale, and manufacturing of goods and services in the country.
 Whether small or large, all organizations are required to have a GST identification number to get registered under the GST Act.
 While integrated GST is charged on inter-state sales (within the state), central GST and state GST are levied on intra-state sales.